- Home

 Type III or immune complex-mediated hypersensitivity reaction with vasculitis in response to tetracycline therapy.

 Type IV hypersensitivity or delayed T cell-mediated reactions are mediated by immunologically committed T lymphocytes.
-In susceptible patients, cytokines and other mediators of inflammation are released within 2 to 7 days of re-exposure to an allergen.1,3,16 Clinical manifestations include allergic contact dermatitis/mucositis (Figures 16 and 17) or a drug-induced maculopapular rash.
-With repeated antigenic challenge, the response becomes more profound and includes fever, malaise, and angioedema in target tissues.
+In susceptible patients, cytokines and other mediators of inflammation are released within 2 to 7 days of re-exposure to an allergen.1,3,20 Clinical manifestations include allergic contact dermatitis/mucositis (Figures 16 and 17) or a drug-induced maculopapular rash.
+With repeated antigenic challenge, the response becomes more profound, including fever, malaise, and angioedema in target tissues.

 Figure 16.
 Type IV or delayed hypersensitivity reaction in response to a cinnamon-flavored sugar-free gum.